47rooks/virtual-rubiks-cube/README.md

 # Bugs
    * the light casters detail panes overflow the surrounding vbox in the accordion when selected.
+     * hack workaround of fixed height put in.
+If I get an alternative suggestion which will automatically handle this case I'll change this fix.
    * accordion sections are enabled for things like blending, culling, framebuffer when the configuration is no active.
 Not a huge deal but the controls cannot be effective then.

 # To Do